flybywiresim/aircraft/fbw-a380x/docs/a380x-public-api-spec.md

 - Prefix for Aircraft (A32NX/A380X) - or alternatively FBW_ to be more generic and reusable between the two aircraft
 - 2nd prefix for section (MAINT/OVHD/FCU/...)
 - 3rd prefix for panel (ELEC/...)
-- 4th prefix for side (CAPT/FO) or not?
+- 4th prefix for side (CAPT/FO or L/R)
 - 5th prefix for control name (e.g. BAT/GEN/...)
-- 6th prefix for enumeration (e.g. 1/2/3/4) or left/right (e.g. L/R)
+- 6th prefix for enumeration (e.g. 1/2/3/4)
 - 7th prefix for control type (e.g. PB/SW/KNOB/POT/IND/GUARD...<sup>*</sup>)
 - EVENT/VAR NAME or Function name